chrishutchinson/google-drive-node-poc/README.md

 # Google Drive integration proof-of-concept

-> A couple of small scripts to just demonstration a few integration points with Google Drive
+> A couple of small scripts to demonstrate integration with Google Drive, Google Sheets and Google Docs

 ## Getting started